 - If one of your parents had a heart attack or stroke when they were in their 50's or younger

-- If your advanced cholesterol test (NMR Lipoprotein Analysis) shows that you are at high risk
+- If your advanced cholesterol test (NMR Lipoprotein Analysis or VAP) shows that you are at high risk

-All of us should do an advanced cholesterol test, the NMR Lipoprotein Analysis, which looks at the size and number of your cholesterol particles before it is deemed too high or a problem and before deciding if you are in the high risk category.
+All of us should do an advanced cholesterol test, which looks at the size and number of your cholesterol particles before it is deemed too high or a problem and before deciding if you are in the high risk category.
 The routine numbers done in a basic lipid panel do not tell the whole story.

 Myth #2: Treat the number, it is all that matters